Saivarun2185/LAParkingCitations05/README.md

 How does the color of car correspond to the number of cars that let the meter expire?

 - Saivarun Illendula:

-What is the total amount of fines collected for the violation of "NO STOP/STAND AM" from 2010 to 2018 in the city of LA ?
+For each year from 2010 to 2018 what is the total number of fines for the violation of "NO STOP/STAND AM" in the city of LA ?

 - Samuel Gedwillo:
 What hour of the day has the most parking violations?